 There is no famous highlight there.
 It would be silly to organize a day trip from Santa Marta – Except if you’re interested in bird watching.

 Travelers like to stay in Minca because they love the vibe present in the different accommodations.
-They rest and eat healthily before exploring slowly the surroundings.
+They rest and eat healthily before slowly exploring the surroundings.

 I recommend you to pick your hotel or hostel in Minca carefully, to get the best experience possible.